 These automated campaigns will allow your salespeople to connect with more prospects and determine where it’s best to spend their time.

 Once you pick a focus, go to the Recommended Campaigns tab to choose from a selection of ready-made campaigns.
 When you find one you like, click ‘Add to My Campaigns’, and, to use it out of the box, hit Publish.
-This adds the campaign to Sales & Success Center, where your salespeople will be able to send it to their prospects and clients.
+This adds the campaign to the Sales & Success Center, where your salespeople will be able to send it to their prospects and clients.

 Partner Center > Marketing > Product Adoption > Recommended Campaigns.
 Select the menu beside one of the campaigns, and then click ‘Add to My Campaigns’.